 Table of Contents

-Oregon Project Independence (OPI) is a statewide program designed for non-Medicaid eligible, elderly, Oregon residents that have been diagnosed with Alzheimer’s or a related condition.
-This program provides them with supervision in their homes, as well as assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), which includes mobility, grooming, preparation of food, shopping for essentials, and more.
+Oregon Project Independence (OPI) is a statewide program designed for non-Medicaid eligible, elderly, Oregon residents and individuals that have been diagnosed with Alzheimer’s or a related condition.
+This program provides participants with supervision in their homes, as well as assistance with their Activities of Daily Living (ADLs) and Instrumental Activities of Daily Living (IADLs), which includes mobility, grooming, preparation of food, shopping for essentials, and more.

 This program does allow for some consumer direction, meaning that eligible applicants are able to hire the person of their choosing for some services.
 For instance, relatives, though not spouses, can be paid to provide homecare services.
 Though it’s important to note they must be qualified to provide the services and have a provider number.

 This program is intended to reduce Medicaid funded, nursing home placements for the elderly, as well as individuals with Alzheimer's.
 Therefore, services are provided to individuals in their homes with the goal of increasing or maintaining the beneficiary's independence.
 Services may vary by county, but generally include the following: